adamanees95/DE1SQL-1/Term DE1/README.md

 ![warning_trigger](https://github.com/fasihatif/DE1SQL/blob/master/Term%20DE1/warning_trigger.PNG)

 ### DATAMARTS with VIEWS ###
-With views we take a subset of the datastore and prepare them for a BI operations.To help answer our analyitcal questions, we used Views for underdtanding.
+With views we take a subset of the datastore and prepare them for a BI operations.To help answer our analyitcal questions, we used Views for understanding.

-**Price statsitics by Property Type**
+**Price statistics by Property Type**
 ~~~~
 DROP VIEW IF EXISTS property_type_stats;